 Reptiles arose over 300,000,000 years ago, having evolved from a salamander-like ancestor.
 They represent a completion of the transition from life in water to a fully terrestrial lifestyle (although some reptiles have returned to the water).
 Waterproof skin and a water-resistant egg means that reptiles can live in places and ways that amphibians can’t.
 There are over 8,700 currently recognized species, a large majority of which belong to the group Squamata, which includes the lizards, snakes, and worm-like amphisbaenians.
+These interesting facts about reptiles demonstrate the diversity and adaptability of these species.

 Reptiles exhibit some remarkable adaptations.
 Tails of lizards, for instance, are used for many purposes.
 The fat Gila monster of the Sonoran desert of North America uses its plump tail to store energy in the form of fat.
 African chameleons use their prehensile tail as a fifth limb to wrap around branches.
 The green iguana uses its tail as a whip-like weapon.
 But most fascinatingly, if a lizard doesn’t have a better use for its tail, the lizard can give it away.
 If a predator attacks many species of lizard, the tail is designed to fall off.
 This distracts the predator from the rest of the lizard so it can get away.
 So the rule for lizard tails is “use it or lose it!”.

 Snakes have a remarkable evolutionary history.
 The earliest snakes were tiny, nearly blind fossorial (living underground) species, and fed on tiny prey like termites.
-Later, their descendents moved up above ground and re-evolved eyes from the vestiges of eyes left over from their ancient lizard ancestors.
+Later, their descendants moved up above ground and re-evolved eyes from the vestiges of eyes left over from their ancient lizard ancestors.
 Further adaptations evolved that let their jaws disarticulate, or come apart, which let them eat prey much wider than the width of their heads.

 Did You Know?